vestrel00/contacts-android/howto/howto-update-contacts.md

 The rest of the APIs provided in this library allow you to modify Data fields (e.g. Email, Phone, etc).
 Essentially, anything that the Contacts Provider allows for modification =)

+### Local RawContacts

+Updates to local RawContacts are not synced!

+> For more info, read [How do I sync contact data across devices?](/howto/howto-sync-contact-data.md).

+There are also certain data kinds that are ignored on insert or update if the RawContact is local.

+> For more info, read [How do I learn more about "local" (device-only) contacts?](/howto/howto-learn-more-about-local-contacts.md)